 My first year of higher education was spent in the dorm, squished in a little room without access to a kitchen.
-This made me a victim to whatever was being served in the student cafeteria, fast food and — of course — the infamous and very cheap Ramen noodles.
-I spent many a late night studying into the wee hours with my coffee and instant noodles there to comfort me.
-After all, they were so cheap and easy to make.
-Pop them out of the package, into a bowl and pour hot water over the top!
+This made me a victim to whatever was being served in the student cafeteria, fast food, and — of course — the infamous Ramen noodles.
+I spent many a late-night studying into the wee hours with my coffee and instant noodles there to comfort me.
+Simply pop them out of the package, into a bowl, and pour hot water over the top!

 Let me enlighten you!
 Here are just a few reasons why Ramen noodles deserve no place in your pantry or dorm room!